kachick/chawan/doc/config.md

 <tr>
 <td>minimum-contrast</td>
 <td>number</td>
-<td>Specify the minimum number of euclidian distance of the background and
+<td>Specify the minimum difference between the luminance (Y) of the background
-foreground colors on the RGB plane. -1 disables this function (i.e. allows black letters on black background, etc).</td>
+and the foreground. -1 disables this function (i.e. allows black letters on black background, etc).</td>
 </tr>

 <tr>